Rokoko/rokoko-studio-live-maya/README.md

 ## Props and trackers

-In case of props and trackers we just add studio a single field with identifier.
+In case of props and trackers we just add a single field with identifier.
 ![propID](images/propID.png)

 ## Characters